uio-bmi/compairr/README.md

 # CompAIRR

-CompAIRR (`compairr`) is a command line tool to compare two sets of immune receptor repertoires, or cluster the sequences in one repertoire.
+CompAIRR (`compairr`) is a command line tool to compare two sets of adaptive immune receptor repertoires, or cluster the sequences in one repertoire.